-Unless the context otherwise requires or as otherwise indicated, references in this prospectus to "we," "our," "the Company" and "Yield" refer to NRG Yield Operating LLC ("Yield Operating LLC"), together with its consolidated subsidiaries and direct parent NRG Yield LLC ("Yield LLC") and references to "Issuer" refer vield Operating LLC.
-As of December 31, 2014, NRG Yield, Inc. ("Yield Inc.") owned approximately 44.7% of the economic interests in and was the sole managing member of Yield LLC.
+Unless the context otherwise requires or as otherwise indicated, references in this prospectus to "we," "our," "the Company" and "Yield" refer to NRG Yield Operating LLC ("Yield Operating LLC"), together with its consolidated subsidiaries and direct parent NRG Yield LLC ("Yield LLC") and references to "Issuer" refer to Yield Operating LLC.
+As of March 31, 2015, NRG Yield, Inc. ("Yield Inc.") owned approximately 44.7% of the economic interests in and was the sole managing member of Yield LLC.